-The adult-use and medical New Jersey homegrow bill S3582 found new sponsors last week.
+The adult-use and medical New Jersey cannabis homegrow bill S3582 found new sponsors last week.
 But it still has many hills to climb to become the law of the land.

-Separately, Senator Troy Singleton’s medical cannabis bill S3420 has gained sponsors in Senators Declan O’Scanlon (R-Monmouth).
+Senator Troy Singleton’s (D-Burlington) medical cannabis bill S3420 has gained sponsors in Senators Declan O’Scanlon (R-Monmouth).
 He is a known supporter of medical homegrow, and Christopher “Kip” Bateman (R-Somerset).
 Senator Vin Gopal (D-Monmouth), who is sponsoring the dual bill, is a prime sponsor of the medical bill as well.

 The well-connected lobbying firm Princeton Public Affairs Group (PPAG) released a Youtube video on 4/20 about New Jersey cannabis.
 It included statements on homegrow.
 In the video, Kevin Hagan, who worked for Senate President Sweeney (D-Gloucester) before joining the firm, urged caution on New Jersey homegrow.

 Hagan used the old argument of cannabis sponsor Nick Scutari (D-Union).
 They were alarmed when they visited Colorado before regulations that subsequently reined in the Colorado homegrow market were created.

 Advocates and other experts are aware Colorado changed their homegrow rules limiting the number of plants.
 But apparently, none of the legislators are.